 Curriculum-related projects (course, major, minor, etc.)

-- Course redesign
+- Course redesign and implementation

 - Design and implementation of specific strategies

 - Travel by students when related to course or program outcomes